Heneral Luna: Casting

 Speaking at a press conference for 2015 Quezon City International Film Festival, at the beginning of the film's fourth week, Producer and co-writer E.A.
 Rocha noted that no expense was to be spared in getting "only actors suited for the role" instead of big-name stars.
 Tarog said his experiences on watching John Arcilla's performance in Raymond Red's short film Anino and later in the feature film Metro Manila later influenced him to cast Arcilla as General Luna.
+Jericho Rosales also auditioned for the titular general but would be cast as Manuel L. Quezon for the upcoming third film Quezon.

 Filming

 To keep costs down and cope with the requirements of shooting a historical film in modern settings, the film hewed close to its very tightly planned shotlist.
 Tarog revealed that he designed his shots to reflect the two sides of Luna's personality - mostly straightforward shots to reflect his bluntness, and longer steadicam shots in moments that revealed his poetic side.

 Cinematographer Pong Ignacio drew inspiration from paintings from the film's period, including Antonio Luna's brother, Juan, and referenced numerous films portraying trench warfare, citing Stanley Kubrick's 1957 film Paths of Glory as a particular inspiration.
 Ignacio recounts that the flashback scene to Luna's childhood, which was a single long steadicam shot involving an elaborate set, was the most challenging shot of the film.

+Scenes from the film were partially shot in Magdalena, Laguna and at the Las Casas Filipinas de Acuzar resort in Bagac, Bataan.